 - We pay porters bonuses for removing waste left on the mountain by other companies.

 - Hearty meals are provided for our porters.
-Our porters receive three meals a day, exceeding the guidelines set forth by KPAP.
-Most companies only provide their porters with one meal a day.
+Our porters receive three meals a day.
+Other companies sometimes only provide their porters with one meal a day.

 - Private vehicle transport is provided for all porters along with return transport home at the end of each trek.
 Most companies only hire porters who are ‘available’ at the gate.